 Visibility Requirements During Pacific Ocean Recovery

-Recovery operations for Artemis II will involve the U.S. Navy and NASA specialized teams in the Pacific.
+Recovery operations for Artemis II will involve the US Navy and NASA specialized teams in the Pacific.
 Because the Orion capsule enters the atmosphere at approximately 25,000 miles per hour, the landing zone can be wide.
 Rapid location of the capsule is essential to ensure the health of Christina Koch and her fellow crew members.
 Ocean currents and weather patterns can move a floating capsule or an individual astronaut several miles in a matter of hours.

 Visibility remains the most effective tool for search aircraft during the initial stages of recovery.
 Computer modeling shows that International Orange is the least likely color to be confused with natural ocean phenomena.
 This pigment choice eliminates the risk of searchers mistaking an astronaut for sea foam or debris.
 Victor Glover emphasized the importance of these safety layers during pre-flight briefings at the Johnson Space Center.
 Every second saved during recovery reduces the physiological stress on the human body after 10 days in microgravity.
+Search and rescue teams use both visual and electronic means to track the crew.
+While GPS beacons and radio transponders are standard, they can fail in salt water or due to impact damage.
+High-visibility fabric is a failsafe that requires no power and cannot malfunction.
+The human eye remains a primary instrument in the final approach of a recovery vessel.
+A splash of orange against the blue horizon is often the first sign of a successful mission completion.